Original article by Douglas Ashby 1999, transcribed by Margaret Craddock

 7. "Spencer Works", sometimes "Sunhill Works" Spencer Street.

-Now occupied by Sharnold Ltd. Toolmakers.
+The premises are now occupied by Sharnold Ltd. Toolmakers.

 Back to Map